radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 #### Note: I resized the canvas client side but, obviously, you can simply modify the code to resize it server side before to create the PNG.

-In this application I used some custom Fabricjs objects classes with several custom properties added.
+In this application, (template.html), I used some custom Fabricjs objects classes with several custom properties added (libs/fabfunctions.js).
 The same classes are used client side (testJson.html) while creating the canvas (libs/maintest.js).

 In the application, Puppeteer uses template.html to perform all the job.
 This page includes the needed scripts and defines the server side used canvas in the DOM.